- 1 Summary

 In humans, PS makes up about 15% of the total phospholipid pool in the brain, with lower concentrations in the lungs, testes, kidneys, liver, skeletal muscle, heart, and blood.
 Humans typically store about 60 g of PS throughout the body, about half of which is found in neural tissue.

 In the cellular membrane, PS works synergistically with omega-3 fatty acids DHA and EPA to keep the membrane flexible and fluid, promote cellular healing, take in crucial nutrients, and help flush out waste products.
-It’s also used by the body for bone formation, health and repair, regulating heartbeat, and maintaining the efficiency of the adrenal glands, especially in response to stress.
+PS supplementation has also been shown to positively influence regulating mood and heart rate under stress, and maintaining the efficiency of the adrenal glands, especially in response to mental stress.

 The body can synthesize PS, but it is largely assimilated through foods including soy lecithin, bovine brain, Atlantic herring and mackerel, tuna, chicken, turkey, cod, and beef.
 Though dietary and naturally synthesized PS may be sufficient to prevent deficiency in early life, as humans age, the body produces a smaller amount of PS and is less capable of metabolizing it from foods, so supplementation is important.
 Studies also suggest that supplemental PS is key to realizing the many therapeutic and nootropic benefits PS offers.